jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 What can you tell about this file?

 ## Per sequence GC content
 This module intends to show the proportion of GC content in the reads.
 The blue line represents a theoretical distribution (Normal) of your observed data.
 Deviations from this theoretical distribution often implies contamination of some kind (adapter/primer dimers, multiple species in the run).
 FastQC assumes that you are analyzing a  single genome, and therefore will issue a warning in multispecies libraries.
+From FastQC documentation:
+>#### Warning
+>A warning is raised if the sum of the deviations from the normal distribution represents more than 15% of the reads.
+>#### Failure
+>This module will indicate a failure if the sum of the deviations from the normal distribution represents more than 30% of the reads.
+>#### Common reasons for warnings
+>Warnings in this module usually indicate a problem with the library.
+Sharp peaks on an otherwise smooth distribution are normally the result of a specific contaminant (adapter dimers for example), which may well be picked up by the overrepresented sequences module.
+Broader peaks may represent contamination with a different species.

  Let's take a look at out file1:

 ![Per sequence GC contentent](https://github.com/jshleap/CristescuLab_misc/raw/master/Tutorials/NGS_QC/files/file1_R1_fastqc/Images/per_sequence_gc_content.png)

-This two mode observed distribution could mean that there are multiple groups/species with markedly different GC composition (e.g bacteria and eukariotes)
 ## Per base N content